 Where can I grab a Minnie Van?

 Minnies are currently available to guests staying at ALL Disney World resorts, the Swan and Dolphin, and Four Seasons Orlando.
+Disney Springs offers four pick up locations.
+These are located at the Marketplace, by the Cirque du Soleil building, at the Lime Garage valet parking area, and at the Orange Garage valet parking area.
 As of September 2018, guests staying at Bonnet Creek, Flamingo Crossings, and Hotel Plaza Boulevard resorts can also use the Minnie Van Service.

 How do I request a Minnie Van?